Last Tango in Halifax: Characters and casting

 Reid identified herself with Celia's personality – believing herself to be quite reckless and outgoing – though stated that unlike her character she has no desire to enter another relationship.
 Reid described filming the series as "one of the best times in my career" and stated that she was proud of the work put in.
 Amelia Young plays a teenage Celia during a flashback sequence in episode six.

 Lancashire discerned that the series was "very special" within reading two pages of the script.
 Other factors that persuaded her to commit to the series included the casting of Reid and Jacobi, and the series' juxtaposition of a heart-warming story with elements of humour.
 In terms of her character, Lancashire identified with Caroline being "a working woman trying to keep everything under control".
 She stated the series' ensemble cast was "the closest I’ve come to being in a theatre company on television" due to how well the actors worked together.

-The cast had all assumed that Last Tango in Halifax would only run for one series.
+The cast had all assumed that Last Tango in Halifax would run for only one series.
 Filming of the second series clashed with filming of the second series of the BBC One period drama The Paradise, which also starred Sarah Lancashire.
 This necessitated her having to leave her role in The Paradise halfway through the second series in order to reprise her role as Caroline in Last Tango in Halifax.
-In an interview in 2013 Lancashire stated that the decision to return to Last Tango in Halifax was the easiest she had made in her working life stating "as an actor you can wait an entire career to be involved in a project like this."
+In an interview in 2013 Lancashire stated that the decision to return to Last Tango in Halifax was the easiest she had made in her working life, stating "as an actor you can wait an entire career to be involved in a project like this."

 The role resulted in her receiving the most fan mail of her career.
-Lancashire was surprised and humbled by the responses from women stating that Caroline's same sex relationship had personally inspired them.
-She stated that in her approach to the character she did not focus on Caroline's sexuality, but the "humanity of her".
+Lancashire was surprised and humbled by the responses from women stating that Caroline's same-sex relationship had personally inspired them.
+She stated that in her approach to the character she did not focus on Caroline's sexuality but the "humanity of her".
 Due to the underrepresentation of gay characters on television, Lancashire felt it particularly important that Caroline's experience would not be portrayed inaccurately.
-In 2014 Wainwright recalled being "blown away" by Lancashire's performances in the rushes for the series, which partly inspired her to script the series Happy Valley in which Lancashire plays the lead role.
+In 2014 Wainwright recalled being "blown away" by Lancashire's performances in the rushes for the series, which partly inspired her to write the script for the series Happy Valley, in which Lancashire plays the lead role.